Skip To Main Content

 • Student-athletes transfer less often than their nonathlete peers (Gallup, 2020), but there are some sports in which athlete transfer rates may exceed those for nonathletes (e.g., men’s basketball, tennis).

-• While members of the undergraduate population most frequently transfer for academic reasons (Li, 2010), student-athletes are most likely to report transferring for athletics reasons, including playing time, mismatch between their athletics expectations and their experience, coaching issues, and the hope of playing professionally in their sport.
-(NCAA GOALS study)
+• While undergraduates most frequently transfer for academic reasons (Li, 2010), student-athletes are most likely to report transferring for athletics reasons, including playing time, mismatch between their athletics expectations and their experience, coaching issues, and the hope of playing professionally in their sport (NCAA GOALS study).